 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Strawberries are one of the first signs of summer.
-If your cat watches you wash a basket of just-picked berries or sniffs around your fresh-out-of-the-oven strawberry shortcake, you might wonder whether it’s safe to offer them a bite.
-We’ll save you the googling: “Strawberries are a perfectly safe snack to feed your cat in moderation,” says Dr. Tina Wismer, senior director of the ASPCA Poison Control Center.
+Strawberries are a classic symbol of summer — so after the months of dreary weather, it makes sense that your cat picks up on your enthusiasm for the snack.
+If your cat watches you wash a basket of just-picked berries or sniffs around your fresh strawberry jam, you might wonder: Can cats have strawberries?
+We’ll save you the Googling: “Strawberries are a perfectly safe snack to feed your cat in moderation,” says Dr. Tina Wismer, senior director of the ASPCA Poison Control Center.
+But cats are notoriously complex creatures, so nothing — including their snacking diet — is as simple as it might seem.
+Read on to find out everything you need to know about feeding strawberries to cats.

 The Health Benefits of Strawberries for Cats